Blanton Blogs

 Three Tanzanian-/Swahili words/phrases to guide us in life:

-Wednesday - August 23, 2023: Team Kilimanjaro arranged a tour of a coffee plantation (photos of this excursion, the trek, and the safari posted on the (see MIBL for Climber and Safari reports)
+Wednesday - August 23, 2023: Team Kilimanjaro arranged a tour of a coffee plantation (photos of this excursion, the trek, and the safari posted on the Team Kilimanjaro website (see MIBL for Climber and Safari reports)

 Trekking Day 1 (Thursday August 24, 2023): 7 AM start - Our Team Kilimanjaro trekking group met us at our hotel (Mvuli Lodge - Arusha, Tanzania) and we posed for a group photo as our duffel bags were added to the supplies of top of the bus.
 16!
 Yes - that is how many porters, guides, and cooks are needed to get us 4 to the summit and back in 8 days - boy it takes a village!